nsumrak/lame-batch/README.md

 Multicore batch encoding
 ========================
-This project is used to batch convert WAV files to MP3 using LAMP library.
+This project is used to batch convert WAV files to MP3 using LAMP library maximizing CPU utilization with multi-threading.
 It is designed to be compiled for Windows/Win32 target using Microsoft Visual Studio or Linux with standard GCC dev toolkit.

 Building on Windows
 -------------------
-Open lametest.sln with Visual Studio and press F5.
+Open lametest.sln solution with Visual Studio and press F5.
 For VS 2015 Community you might encounter error in pthread.h.
 Just uncomment line in beginning of main.cpp:

     #define HAVE_STRUCT_TIMESPEC

 Building on Linux